gathuku/mpesa/README.md

 - `response.status`
 - `response.headers`
 - `response.body`

+> If response status if not 200.
+Check `respose.body` or `response.reason_phrase` for more informative messages of the failure.

 ### Register C2B URLS
 To register urls ensure you have defined your `paybill`,`confirmation_url` and `validation_url` in your config block.
 Then call `register_urls` method on `Mpesa` class.